hubmapconsortium/asctb-azimuth-data-comparison/readme.md

 The ASCT+B summary file for all organs will contain the number of matches found for CellTypes and Biomarkers, between ASCT+B and Azimuth.
 It will also identify CellTypes and Biomarkers which are present in Azimuth but not in ASCT+B.

+The list that indicates Biomarkers present in Azimuth but not in ASCT+B has HGNC-IDs retrieved from the API maintained by the Hugo Gene Nomenclature Committee, with documentation available at [HGNC REST web-service docs](https://www.genenames.org/about/guidelines/).

 ## Deployment